-The Kraków Intellectual Property Summer School 2017 programme provides an opportunity to acquire deeper knowledge of intellectual property law.
-This year the programme is focused on the intriguing issues of IPR infringements.
-Each module will explore the intricacies of infringement in the main regimes of protection (patent, trademark, copyright and design law) in the context of the national, European and international legal system as well as its relationship with unfair competition law.
+The Kraków Intellectual Property Law Summer School 2018 programme provides an opportunity to acquire deeper knowledge of intellectual property law.
+This year the programme will be focused on the issues of IPR limitations, exceptions and infringements.

-The programme of the Kraków Intellectual Property Summer School 2017 consists of lectures of the keynote speakers and guest lecturers, as well as workshops, case studies, group discussions, simulation exercises on selected topics relating to IPR infringement.
-Please see the programme.
+The programme of the Kraków Intellectual Property Law Summer School 2018 will consist of lectures of the keynote speakers and guest lecturers, as well as workshops, case studies, group discussions, simulation exercises on selected topics relating to IPR limitations, exceptions and infringements.

 A certificate of participation is awarded to participants who successfully complete the program requirements.

 Attendance and active participation in at least 80% of program activities is required in order to obtain the certificate of participation and earn credit for the program.

 Lecturers of the Kraków Intellectual Property Law Summer School:

 Dr Lavinia Brancusi, Cardinal Stefan Wyszyński University in Warsaw

 Dr Żaneta Pacud, The Institute of Law Studies of the Polish Academy of Sciences